55+ Best Instagram Spots in San Francisco for Unique Photos

 Here are a few of my favorite places to photograph the Golden Gate Bridge:

-• Hawk Hill: Located in the Marin Headlands, just on the other side of the bridge is Hawk Hill.
-This is a great photography location especially at sunrise.
+Located in the Marin Headlands, just on the other side of the bridge, Hawk Hill is a great photography location, especially at sunrise.
 You’ll be able to capture the sun rising behind the city skyline, illuminating the Golden Gate Bridge as it rises.

 Hawk Hill Sunrise, San Francisco, CA

-• Battery Spencer: Also located in the Marin Headlands is Battery Spencer.
-The remains of a fort provide lots of creative options to photograph the Golden Gate Bridge.
+Battery Spencer is also located in Marin County.
+A fort’s remains provide many creative options for photographing the Golden Gate Bridge.
 Snap a shot of it through the whole in the chain link fence, capture the fog rolling in, or grab the perfect Instagram photo with the bridge as your backdrop.
+I love Battery Spencer for sunset and to get fog-inversion photos.

 Sunset at Battery Spencer in San Francisco, CA